 There are also one or two bonus options, including integration with Cloudflare CDN.
 This doesn't do very much – you still have to set up your account separately, all you really get is an icon which makes it easier to access your settings – but it's still a small timesaver, and we're happy to see it included in the package.

-GreenGeeks' poor website and limited product range are a concern, but the company's full-featured shared hosting plan is good value, and the 300% power offset with renewable energy is a promise we've not seen anywhere else.
+GreenGeeks' basic and underpowered product range is a concern, but the company's full-featured shared hosting plan is good value, and the 300% power offset with renewable energy is a promise we've not seen anywhere else.
 This could be a smart hosting choice for eco-warriors everywhere.

 - Best overall web hosting services